rishabhrajkapoor/Arthropod-HGT-chimeras-2025/README.md

 # Arthropod HGT-chimeras

 ---
 This repository contains scripts used to infer chimeric HGT genes in the manuscript "Evolutionary innovation through fusion of sequences from across the tree of life."
-Input and output data are available in the accompanying Dryad repository [Dryad repository]).
+Input and output data are available in the accompanying Dryad repository (https://doi.org/10.5061/dryad.t1g1jwtdz).

 # Dependencies